hoangduytran/blender-manual/manual/editors/video_sequencer/preview/sidebar.rst

 .. _bpy.types.SpaceSequenceEditor.show_overexposed:

 Show Overexposed
-   Hilight overexposed (bright white) areas using a zebra pattern.
+   Highlight overexposed (bright white) areas using a zebra pattern.
    The threshold can be adjusted with the slider.

 .. _bpy.types.SequenceEditor.show_missing_media: